mdes4214/kotlin-note/README.md

 # Why you should use Kotlin <a name="why"></a>
 ## Interoperable with Java <a name="compatible"></a>
 We can use all the Java Libraries in Kotlin, and vice versa.
-Thus, in a Java project, we can partially add or step by step to transform the codes to Kotlin.
+Thus, in a Java project, we can partially add or step by step to convert the codes to Kotlin.

 We have a Java library like this.
 ``` java